 Simple, But Exciting (Part 2)

-A writer will also utilize three necessary ingredients to successfully navigate a successful story—and you’ll continually weave these components throughout your writing, like spiraling filaments in a thread.
+A writer will also utilize three necessary components to successfully navigate a successful story—and you’ll continually weave these elements throughout your writing, like spiraling filaments in a thread.

 In no particular order: